pinchukdiana/github.io/presentations.md

 # Conference talks

-_This table gathering al the unique speeches at the biggest conferences I've been speaking at, as some of the speeches were repeated numerous times at different meetups.
-For now (spring 2020) I counted > 25 public speeches at my stracking spreadsheet._
+_This table lists all the speeches I’ve given at multiple conferences.
+I spoke at the small local meetups and in front of 1000+ attendees at big global events.
+As of Spring 2020, I gave over 25 public speeches._

-_I'm not posting slides older than 2017 as they look veery outdated right now 🙈_

-_Also, checking my [Medium page](https://medium.com/@pinchuk.diana) would be useful as some of the speeches were converted into articles_
+_I didn’t post slides older than 2017, as they are outdated by now 🙈_ _Also, check my [Medium page](https://medium.com/@pinchuk.diana).
+I converted some of the presentations into blog posts._

 <img src="https://raw.githubusercontent.com/pinchukdiana/pinchukdiana.github.io/master/images/speaking.jpg" height="400"/>